-- 1) Extensions that conform to the rules below may be requested from the "assignments and exams" page on the NPC student website. - 2) No extensions are possible unless the student has first submitted at least one assignment or examination. - 3) No extensions of more than thirty (30) days beyond the deadline are possible for any reason at all. - 4) Requested extensions are granted automatically.
+4) Requested extensions are granted automatically.
 It is not necessary to give any reason for the request.
-However, for each day of extension you request, you will be penalized 4 raw points (of 500 that determine your final grade see page 8 of this syllabus).
-This accounts for 0.8% of your course grade, per day of extension.
+However, for each day of extension you request, you will be penalized 3 raw points (of 500 that determine your final grade).
+This accounts for 0.6% of your course grade, per day of extension.
 This is necessary to compensate for the advantage that students who take more time to do their work enjoy over those who complete their work on time.
-This also means that a short extension (e.g., a day or two) is unlikely to affect your grade, but a long extension (e.g., two weeks) is guaranteed to affect your grade. - 5) The penalty referenced in Paragraph 4 may be waived by an instructor in extreme cases only.
+This also means that a short extension (e.g., a day or two) is unlikely to affect your grade, but a long extension (e.g., two weeks) is guaranteed to affect your grade.

+5) The penalty referenced in Paragraph 4 may be waived by the dean in extreme cases only.
 Extreme cases include circumstances beyond the control of the student that caused the student to be unable to complete work for a significant period of time.
 Circumstances such as being busy at work or at home, vacations, family occasions or power or internet outages lasting a few days, are foreseeable life circumstances.
 Extensions may be taken for these reasons (or, for that matter, for any reason at all), but the grade penalty will not be waived for anything short of a true, unforeseeable emergency.
+However, please note that the course deadline cannot be extended more than 30 days for any reason at all.